MSC72m/server-setup-tools/README.md

 > **Note:** This script is run first by the main `setup.sh` orchestrator.

 ### 2. `setup-ssl.sh`
-**What it does:** This script obtains a free SSL certificate from Let's Encrypt.
-You will need a domain name that correctly points to your server's IP address.
-This certificate is required if you want to use the stealthy WSS (WebSocket Secure) VPN service.
-It also configures a cron job to handle automatic renewal.
+**What it does:** This script obtains a free SSL certificate from Let's Encrypt for a domain name you provide.
+This is required if you want to use the stealthy WSS (WebSocket Secure) VPN service.

+**Key Features:**
+- **Domain Verification:** The script requires a domain name that correctly points to your server's public IP address.
+It will automatically detect your server's IP and verify the domain's DNS `A` record before proceeding.
+- **Certificate Acquisition:** It uses `certbot` in `--standalone` mode.
+This means it will temporarily start a webserver on **port 80** to prove ownership of the domain to Let's Encrypt.
+The script checks if port 80 is available and will temporarily open it in the UFW firewall.
+- **Automatic Renewal:** It configures a `cron` job to automatically renew the SSL certificate before it expires, ensuring your services remain secure.

 **How to run it:**
 ```bash
 sudo ./setup-ssl.sh